 Editing & Proofreading

-I am an accomplished wordsmith with extensive experience editing and proofreading book-length literary fiction, translation, and nonfiction, including multi-author works, in a variety of categories: armchair travel, arts & culture/cultural studies, biography & memoir, careers, current affairs, essays, film & music criticism, gender & sexuality, health & wellness, history/sociology, humor, Jewish studies, nature & environment, psychology & personal growth, and religious studies/spirituality.
+I am an accomplished wordsmith with extensive experience editing and proofreading book-length literary fiction, translation, and nonfiction – including multi-author works – in a variety of categories: armchair travel, arts & culture/cultural studies, Asian studies, biography & memoir, business & careers, current affairs, essay collections, film & music criticism, gender & sexuality, health & wellness, history/sociology, humor, Jewish studies, nature & environment, psychology & personal growth, and religious studies/spirituality.

 (For a detailed breakdown of the various levels of editing, please see the EDITORIAL PROCESS article below.)